Zanjani-Lab/ColloidalMolecules/README.md

 # ColloidalMolecules
 The code provided in this repository can be utilized to investigate self-assembly behavior and phononic/photonic transport properties of superstructures formed by a variety of colloidal molecules.
 A list of relevant publications is provided below:

--Parvez, N. and Zanjani, M. B. (2020) Synthetic self-limiting structures engineered with de- fective colloidal clusters.
+-Parvez, N. and Zanjani, M. B. (2020) Synthetic self-limiting structures engineered with defective colloidal clusters.
 Adv.
 Funct.
 Mater. p.
 2003317.

 -Parvez, N., Rao, D. M. and Zanjani, M. B. (2019) Investigation of geometric landscape and structure–property relations for colloidal superstructures using genetic algorithm.
 J. Phys.
 Chem.
 B 123(34):7445–7454.